Mosul food, water reserves dwindle as fighting cuts off supplies

 Some 74,000 civilians have fled Mosul and nearby areas so far, and the United Nations is preparing for a worst-case scenario in which more than a million people are made homeless as winter descends and food shortages set in.

-The winter's cloudy skies favour the militants, Iraqi officers told Reuters in eastern Mosul on Wednesday.
+The winter's cloudy skies favor the militants, Iraqi officers told Reuters in eastern Mosul on Wednesday, as they hinder air strikes.

 "When the weather is like this they take advantage," said Maan al-Saadi, a commander of the elite Counter Terrorism Service (CTS), which is fighting inside the city as it advances from the east.

-"The main goal for CTS is the river," said Sami al-Aridhi, referring to the Tigris that cuts Mosul in two, about 3.5 kilometres (2 miles) away.
-"The federal police and the army will deal with the western part of the city," he said.
+"The main goal for CTS is the river," said senior CTS officer Sami al-Aridhi, referring to the Tigris that cuts Mosul in two, 3.5 kilometers (2 miles) away.
+"The federal police and the army will deal with the western part of the city."

-(Writing by Maher Chmaytelli, editing by Dominic Evans and Peter Millership)
+(Writing by Maher Chmaytelli; Editing by Dominic Evans, Peter Millership and Pravin Char)

-BEIJING China said on Wednesday it wanted to develop smooth military-to-military ties with the new U.S. administration of Donald Trump.

-LA UNION, Colombia/CHAPECO, Brazil Doctors treated survivors of an air crash in Colombia that killed 71 people and wiped out Brazil's Chapecoense soccer team en route to a cup final in Colombia as an investigation got underway on Wednesday.